 Updates from NHS Scotland

-Many routine screening appointments, including retinopathy screening, have been paused while the NHS focuses on Covid-19.
-It is important to be extra vigilant in taking care of yourself at home, be aware of any new symptoms and contact your healthcare team if you have any concerns.
+While you are waiting for you next screening appointment, it is important to be extra vigilant in taking care of yourself at home, be aware of any new symptoms and contact your healthcare team if you have any concerns.

 Patient advice from Scottish Diabetes Foot Action Group (Word, 76KB).
 Please be vigilant in checking your feet and seek professional advice if you notice anything unusual.